Drug barons of Colombia: History

 The power of the Colombian drug barons took off in the 1970s, fueled by a massive demand for cocaine in the United States and Europe.

-In 1975, Pablo Escobar started developing his cocaine operation.
+In 1975, Pablo Escobar began smuggling and trafficking cocaine.
 He flew a plane himself several times, mainly between Colombia and Panama, in order to smuggle a load into the United States.
 When he later bought fifteen bigger airplanes (including a Learjet) and six helicopters, he decommissioned the original plane and hung it above the gate of his ranch at Hacienda Napoles.
 In May 1976, Escobar and several of his men were arrested and found in possession of 39 lb of white paste after returning to Medellín with a heavy load from Ecuador.
 Initially, Escobar tried to bribe the Medellín judges who were forming the case against him.
 After many months, the case was dropped.
 This was the beginning of his dealing with the authorities, using bribery or other means to achieve his goals.

 Soon, the demand for cocaine was skyrocketing in the United States and Escobar organized more smuggling shipments, routes, and distribution networks in South Florida, California, and other parts of the United States.
 The Medellín Cartel's massive wealth and power enabled them from the outset to bribe government and legal officials, and buy sophisticated weaponry for their protection.
 Escobar and Carlos Lehder worked together to develop a new island trans-shipment point in the Bahamas, called Norman's Cay.
 Lehder and Robert Vesco purchased most of the land on the island which included a 3300 ft airstrip, a harbor, hotel, houses, boats, aircraft; he even built a refrigerated warehouse to store the cocaine.
 From 1978 until 1987, the Cay was the Caribbean's main drug smuggling hub for the Medellín Cartel, as well as a tropical hideaway and playground for Lehder and associates.
 They flew cocaine in from Colombia by jet and then reloaded it into small aircraft.
 They then distributed it to locations in Georgia, Florida, and the Carolinas.
 Escobar was able to purchase the 7.7 sqmi of land, which included Hacienda Napoles, for several million dollars.
 He created a zoo, a lake and other diversions for his family and organization.
 At one point, it was estimated that 70 to 80 tons of cocaine were being shipped from Colombia to the United States every month.